 These are the ways in which customers can currently reach us:

-- Questions - this offers users the best possible experience, as they can search previously answered questions that have been asked anywhere on posthog.com in our Docs!
+- Community questions - this offers users the best possible experience, as they can search previously answered questions that have been asked anywhere on posthog.com in our Docs!

-- Slack - our active PostHog Users Slack community frequently post questions, and for Scale and Enterprise customers, through a dedicated channel on our main company Slack
+- Dedicated Slack channels - For higher-paying (or potential higher-paying) customers, through a dedicated channel on our main company Slack

 - GitHub - sometimes users ask about the progress of certain issues that are important to them